HNJ755329/Django_Nginx_MySQL_starter/README.md

 # Django_Nginx_MySQL_starter
-You can install easily Django+Nginx+MySQL in your local and Server(VPS) with docker.
+You can start easily Django + Nginx + MySQL on your Local and Server(VPS) with docker.

 ## Requirement